acadia2025/website/workshops.md

    Examine how digital design practices can address socio-political challenges, such as economic inequality, social justice, and policy constraints, through community-based design and participatory platforms.

 4. **Space Innovations for a Sustainable and Resilient Earth**
-   Leverage technologies developed for space exploration, such as closed-loop systems and sensor networks, to inform sustainable architectural practices and enhance resilience on Earth.
+   Explore how space technologies—such as closed-loop systems, sensor networks, and extraterrestrial construction methods—can inform sustainable architectural practices and enhance resilience on Earth.

+5. **Expanding Architectural Knowledge: Tools Bridging Architecture and Other Disciplines**
+   Investigate interdisciplinary methodologies that connect architecture with fields such as biology, material science, urban policy, and interactive media to foster innovation in design and fabrication.

 ---

 ## Available Spaces and Equipment
 Workshop leaders will have access to cutting-edge facilities and equipment at **FIU** and **UM**, including: